michaelloudermilk/ml/UNMS-on-DigitalOcean.md

 - sudo bash /tmp/unms_install.sh > /tmp/unms_install_output
 ```
 ## Step 8.
 Optionally, you can **add your SSH key**.
-This will enable you to connect to the server without using a password.
+This will allow you to connect to the server without using a password.
 Otherwise, your root password will be sent to the email associated with your DigitalOcean account.
 ## Step 9.
 Click **Create**.
 ## Step 10.
-Get a coffee and wait for about 30 seconds for the server to start up, and then another 4-8 minutes to download and deploy UNMS on the server.
+Get a coffee and wait for about 30 seconds for the server to start up, and then wait another 4-8 minutes to download and deploy UNMS on the server.
 You should see this:
 ![Step5](https://github.com/Ubiquiti-App/UNMS/blob/master/doc/DigitalOcean/step5.png)
 ## Step 11.
-Then go to _http://your_server_ip_ where _"your_server_ip"_ (the IP of your Droplet).
+Then go to _http://your_server_ip_ (_"your_server_ip"_ is the IP of your Droplet).